Municipal Forest Reserve Review

 I can't find on this webpage any of the biological studies that went into informing the scenarios.
 Where would I find that?
 I'm looking for the sensitive and rare vegetation communities, wetlands, watercourses, breeding bird studies, anuran breeding studies, mammal use, etc. Also, at the Maple Bay firehall meeting the presenter said that recreational and other economic opportunities were not studied.
 Why not?
 Why was only forestry looked at as revenue for these lands?

-NicholasalohciN asked over 1 year ago
+NicholasalohciN asked almost 2 years ago

 Publicly available forestry related reports can be found on the North Cowichan website under Forestry Reports.
 The Forestry Interactive Webmap provides a wealth of data related to the forests, including the sensitive ecosystem inventory data.
 Use the layers feature to toggle this information along with a wide variety of other forestry related information that was used as part of the UBC Groups analysis.